Your Guide to Free Online Nursing Courses with Certificate

 posted on Jun 14, 2018, at 2:57 pm

 Continuing education makes up a vital part of the nursing skill repertoire.
 Nurses across the country must obtain state-set continuing education units (CEUs) to renew their licenses, reports Medscape.org, and depending on employer, some CEUs, like CPR, Bloodborne pathogens (BBP), BLS, and First Aid, may have more stringent regulations.
 For example, CPR courses may need to be renewed every two years.

-Although the majority of course materials and standards remain the same, governing bodies, such as the American Heart Association, update the course concepts and recommendations periodically.
+Although the majority of course materials and standards remain the same, governing bodies, such as the International Liaison Committee on Resuscitation, update the course concepts and recommendations periodically.
 Look no further than how CPR and BLS standards have evolved since 1995.
 This ensures proper training and continuity of care across the country.
 Unfortunately, nurses are often left to their own devices to locate CEUs and complete required courses, and in the age of the internet, it can be difficult to find free online nursing courses with a certificate.

 Instead of spending countless hours searching for massive open online courses (MOOCs) to satisfy renewal requirements, health care professionals should consider these top performers for their ease of access, affordability, if not free, and schedule-conducive nature

 Medline University is an MOOC provider with more than 250 courses available for health care professionals in need of CEUs.
 Courses range from health care setting standards, such as assisted living versus surgical center care, to recorded webinars.

 Medline University also offers an impressive lineup of course types, including: